hackerman9375/geode-ios-launcher-custom-bundle-id/MODERN-IOS-INSTALL.md

 > [!WARNING]
 > JIT also requires you to have **Wi-Fi** connection or **Airplane Mode** enabled on your iOS device.
 Cellular will **not work**.

-## Installing and Using StikDebug to enable JIT
+## Installing and Using StikDebug to Enable JIT
 > [!NOTE]
 > For the first time setup, you will need a computer to get a pairing file.
 If you installed SideStore, you likely already have a pairing file, meaning there is no need to reinstall Jitterbug Pair.